spasoye/HASS_mqtt_heartbeat/README.md

 The point of this script is to send status every previously defined period.
-It is used it for state indication of PC on local Home Assistant setup, but it can be used for anything.
+It is used it for state indication of PC on local Home Assistant setup, but can be adapted for other use cases.

 ## Installation